carlosramireziii/carlosramireziii.github.io/_posts/2018-09-03-adding-an-attachment-validator-to-active-storage.md

 For example, images should only be PNG, GIF, or JPEG.
 Another example is that documents should only be PDF or TXT.

-Active Storage does not have a built-in content-type validation, but we can build one ourselves.
+Active Storage does not have a built-in content-type validation, but we can [build one ourselves][Active Storage content-type validator post].
-I'll show you how in my next post.

----

-_Subscribe to my list [below](#post_cta) so I can let you know when my Active Storage content-type validator article is released._

 [My Favorite Active Storage Features]: {{ site.baseurl }}{% post_url 2018-08-27-my-favorite-active-storage-features %}
 [Rails validation issue]: https://github.com/rails/rails/issues/31656
+[Active Storage content-type validator post]: {{ site.baseurl }}{% post_url 2018-09-15-validating-the-content-type-of-active-storage-attachments %}